ferrance/open-scales-project/civivi-elementum/readme.md

 you will need to probe for the Z axis.
 Now you can run the outside cut.

-Non-lock side.
+**Non-lock side**.
 This side is much easier.
 Simply tape and glue the piece.
-Cut the holes, then pause and use some screws to furter secure the piece.
+For copper, I also used screws to secure the copper to the waste board.
+Cut the holes, then pause and use some screws to further secure the piece.
 Then cut the outline.
+For the copper, I used trochoidal milling on the part.

 ## Misc notes

 To make this knife left hand friendly, I needed to mill these scales out of metal and drill and tap the two holes for the clip.
 The clip screws are M2.5.
 This means use of a 2.05mm drill.

-Will a 2.0mm hole work?
-I expect so.
+I elected to mill 1mm deep 1mm diameter holes to mark the clip hole positions, then drill and tap by hand.

 The non-lock side has a tiny notch to retain the pivot in place.
 It is about 2mm wide.
+So far I have not bothered to implement this since I'm able to use the pivot without it.

+I'm using 1.5mm for the inset parts around the pivot and spacers.
+Everything else is 2.5mm deep.
+The chamfer is 0.8.